Marcroth0/p1-secret-bar/README.md

 ## Credits

+-   Assistance in keeping my images compressed and give better performance to the website was done by [ImgBot](https://imgbot.net/app/)

 ### Content

 -   Instructions on how to implement form submit button effect on the Sign Up page was learnt from [CodePen](https://codepen.io/georgec/pen/qVLVLG)